cogliattirX/swiss-testing-night-2025/README.md

-# Swiss Testing Day 2025 - GitHub Copilot for QA Workshop
+# Swiss Testing Night 2025 - GitHub Copilot for QA Workshop

 This repository contains materials and examples for the hands-on workshop at Swiss Testing Night 2025, focused on leveraging GitHub Copilot for Quality Assurance applications.